 You can quickly redial the last external number dialed.
+Although most phones are programmed to redial the last number dialed, your system administrator can program your telephone to redial the last number saved.
 You cannot redial extension numbers.

-To use Redial:
+To use Redial, do one of the following:

-With or without the handset lifted, press 123 REDIAL.
-The system automatically selects a line and dials the number.
+- With or without the handset lifted, press REDIAL.
+The system automatically selects a line and dials the number. - With or without the handset lifted, press OUTGOING and then REDIAL.
+The number is dialed.